Ravindra8829/Crime-Report-Management-System/README.md

 ## 🤝 Support

-For technical support or questions, please contact on Linkedin:- https://www.linkedin.com/in/ravindra-kumar-suthar-882ravi/
+For technical support or questions, please contact on [LinkedIn](https://www.linkedin.com/in/ravindra-kumar-suthar-882ravi/)

 ---